roblatour/certifiable/README.md

 ```cpp
 certifiable api.pushbullet.com -n 2 -c
 ```
-the following response is returned
+the following response is returned:

 C++ certificate code for api.pushbullet.com:443 copied to the clipboard